-- 6.5.
-Public authorities should ensure that arrangements are in place for the proper oversight and management of CHIS, including appointing individual officers as defined in section 29(5)(a) and (b) of [RIPA] for each CHIS. - 6.6.
-Oversight and management arrangements for undercover operatives, while following the principles of the Act, will differ, in order to reflect the specific role of such individuals as members of public authorities. - 6.7.
-The person referred to in section 29(5)(a) of [RIPA] (the "handler") will have day to day responsibility for: - dealing with the CHIS on behalf of the authority concerned; - directing the day to day activities of the CHIS; - recording the information supplied by the CHIS; and
+6.5.
+Public authorities should ensure that arrangements are in place for the proper oversight and management of CHIS, including appointing individual officers as defined in section 29(4A) and (4B) and 29(5)(a) and (b) of [RIPA] for each CHIS.

+6.6.
+Oversight and management arrangements for undercover operatives, while following the principles of the Act, will differ, in order to reflect the specific role of such individuals as members of public authorities.
+The role of the handler will be undertaken by a person referred to as a 'cover officer' and the role of controller will be undertaken by a 'covert operations manager'.

+6.7.
+The person referred to in section 29(5)(a) of [RIPA] (the "handler") will have day to day responsibility for:

+• dealing with the CHIS on behalf of the authority concerned;

+- directing the day to day activities of the CHIS; - recording the information supplied by the CHIS; and - monitoring the CHIS's security and welfare.

-- monitoring the CHIS's security and welfare. - 6.8.
-The handler of a CHIS will usually be of a rank or position below that of the authorising officer. - 6.9.
+6.8.
+The handler of a CHIS will usually be of a rank or position below that of the authorising officer.

+6.9.
 The person referred to in section 29(5)(b) of [RIPA] (the "controller") will normally be responsible for the management and supervision of the "handler" and general oversight of the use of the CHIS.